Sunday, April 2nd, 2023, 0730-1500

 A coyote call to dawn was a great alarm clock in the morning.
 It was 32 degrees as I awoke but I felt pretty warm all night.
+One of the downsides of wash camping is that they can be cold sink areas.
+Also there’s no protection from condensation, but thankfully it was dry and breezy enough for this not to be a problem overnight.
 We climbed out of the wash to begin an alternate across the slickrock and the sun hit us almost immediately.
 It warmed pretty quickly and soon we were stripping layers and donning sun protection.
 The slickrock alt was very cool and fun.
 We didn’t actually follow the line on the map but rather made up our own.
 Comments warned of the cryptobiotic soil but we managed to keep out of it by weaving from the slickrock to the ridges of the sand dunes where it didn’t grow.
 We were surprised to find heaps of potholes full of water, some deep and wide enough to swim in.
 The slickrock was actually a tapestry of peaks and valleys, each with its own micro habitat.
 It was essentially an ancient dune field… very beautiful and unique.